How to Migrate Exchange 2010 to Office 365

 • Rename New Migration Batch.
 Click Next.

-A completely new Exchange Server Migration batch file will get formed, and you’ll see the status of syncing the provided information from the old file.
-One can check migration detail by clicking “View Details” under Mailbox Status.
+A completely new Exchange Server Migration batch file will be formed, and you’ll see the status of syncing the provided information from the old file.
+One can check migration details by clicking “View Details” under Mailbox Status.

 Migration Process Completion

-After Exchange 2010 to Office 365 migration, the synchronization status will change from Syncing to Synced.
+After Exchange 2010 to Microsoft 365 migration, the synchronization status will change from Syncing to Synced.
 You will also receive a confirmation report by mail.

 Hybrid Migration Method:

 As a hybrid approach, it serves as both a migration and an implementation strategy in and of itself.
 Exchange 2003 and 2007’s staged migration can be modernized with this new approach.
-It’s possible to use both Exchange 2010 and Office 365 Hybrid in the same environment.
-If you have a lot of data to migrate Exchange 2010 to Office 365 and the procedure is going to take a long time, this option is ideal.
-The only native way for migrating more than 2000 mailboxes is a hybrid approach.
-When it comes to moving more than 150 mailboxes, Hybrid is the best option.
+It’s possible to use Exchange 2010 and Office 365 Hybrid in the same environment.
+This option is ideal if you have a lot of data to migrate Exchange 2010 to Office 365, and the procedure will take a long time.
+The only native way to relocate more than 2000 mailboxes is a hybrid approach.
+When moving more than 150 mailboxes, Hybrid is the best option.

-A Hybrid Configuration Wizard is used to set up the hybrid environment (HCW).
-Find out how to use the HCW and address issues with deploying a hybrid environment by reading this article.
+A Hybrid Configuration Wizard sets up the hybrid environment (HCW).
+By reading this article, find out how to use the HCW and address issues with deploying a hybrid environment.

 Exchange 2010 to Office 365 Migration by PST files

-The final native migration is accomplished through the usage of the Office 365 PST Import Service.
+The final native migration is accomplished using the Office 365 PST Import Service.
 The basic concept is to export Exchange 2010 mailboxes to PST files and then import them into an Office 365 organization.
 This method entails some manual work on the part of the administrator.
 This involves virtually constructing an Office 365 setup from scratch.

 Exporting all mailboxes to PST is a task that is best accomplished using PowerShell and the New-MailboxExportRequest cmdlet.
 The PST files must be shared or stored on a file server.
 You must then upload them to the Azure storage location and create a CSV mapping file from this location.
 The PST Import service imports PST files into the appropriate user mailboxes using the mapping file.

-Microsoft also offers the option of shipping physical drives to them, which entails copying PST files to physical storage devices and sending them to Microsoft.
-This service is charged at a rate of $2 per gigabyte of data.
+Microsoft also offers them the option of shipping physical drives, which entails copying PST files to physical storage devices and sending them to Microsoft.
+This service is charged at $2 per gigabyte of data.

-Ah, you’re thinking Exchange 2010 to Office 365 migration using PST will be an easy process or might be quick, so let me clear don’t even think about it if you have several mailboxes.
-Don’t know where to start but this method not convenient, not even hasty.
-Like you first need to migrate Exchange to PST and for this you have to use PowerShell in several steps which is also a walk-on eggshell on itself.
-I’ll only suggest this method if you have only few emails to migrate and you don’t mind to recreate your Exchange 2010 environment in Office 365 from the scratch.
+Ah, you think Exchange 2007/2010 to Office 365 migration using PST will be easy or quick, so don’t think about it if you have several mailboxes.
+Don’t know where to start, but this method is not convenient or hasty.
+You first need to migrate Exchange to PST, and for this, you have to use PowerShell in several steps, which is also a walk-on eggshell on itself.
+I’ll only suggest this method if you have only a few emails to migrate and don’t mind recreating your Exchange 2010 environment in Office 365 from scratch.

-Limitations don’t end here like there are few limitations which are common in all native options such as:
+Limitations don’t end here; there are a few limitations that are common in all native options, such as:

 • Numerous steps of the migration will require the use of PowerShell.
-While knowing how to utilize this strong scripting language is really beneficial, you must have a particular level of skill.
-During this difficult process, learning on the fly may be unpleasant for you and detrimental to the (server) environment.
+While knowing how to utilize this strong scripting language is beneficial, you must have a particular skill level.
+During this challenging process, learning on the fly may be unpleasant for you and detrimental to the (server) environment.

-• If the process to migrate Exchange 2010 to Office 365 disrupts, you will have to restart it from the very beginning.
+• If migrating Exchange 2010 to Office 365 is disrupted, restart it immediately.

-• It is a very complex process and not gives 100% assurance of success.
+• It is a very complex process and does not give 100% assurance of success.

-• You might have lost some files while migrating them between servers exchange.
+• You might have lost some files while migrating them between servers.

-• Upgrade your servers to the latest version for the greatest migration experience.
+• Upgrade your servers to the latest version for the most incredible migration experience.
 It is advised that you upgrade to Exchange 2010 SP3.
-As a result, if you have not upgraded your machines, you should plan on doing some maintenance.
+As a result, if you still need to upgrade your machines, you should plan on doing some maintenance.

 • Downtime is unavoidable, particularly when migrating public files.
 You’ll need to plan carefully, even more so if the resources on your servers are used continuously.